ReadyResearchers/NamePy/README.md

-# NamePy: An Identifier-Focused Linter for Beginning Python Developers
+# NamePy: An Identifier-Focused Linter for Novice Python Developers

 ### Thomas Antle